-Whether you’re into hiking, biking, photography, or drone piloting — getting started and making the right equipment decisions can be a serious investment.
-But sometimes it’s hard to know where to get started, especially if you’re new to the hobby.
-That’s were AA Photography Essentials comes in.
+Whether you’re into hiking, biking, photography, or drone piloting, getting started and making the right equipment decisions can be a serious investment.
+Sometimes it’s hard to know where to get started, especially if you’re new to the hobby.
+That’s where AA Photography Essentials comes in.
 This new Android Authority series features different experts from our team who discuss their recommendations for the gear you need to optimize your experience.

 Just remember that the right equipment is only one part of the equation.
 My 10 years of experience in commercial, product, and general photography has taught me you can often get amazing shots without spending much cash, or even using a cheap smartphone.
 Simply put, fancy equipment won’t make up for poor photography habits.
 It’s just as important to work on improving your skills through practice as well as checking out our resources on photography tips, terms, and more.